 We’ve all heard a lot lately about how introverts and extroverts differ.
 One big difference is the greater need for introverts to have alone time to recharge.

 That doesn’t mean that extroverts don’t need alone time too.
 Whether you’re an introvert or extrovert, work from home or at an office, or have a family or not, we all benefit from having some time to ourselves.

 Why is alone time such a big deal?

-With the constancy of devices that give us all kinds of ways to be distracted from ourselves, silence has even become feared.
+With the constancy of devices that give us all kinds of ways to be distracted from ourselves, silence and being alone has even become feared.
 Some of us really don’t want to be alone.
 Ever.

 The thing is, having some alone time is incredibly valuable.
 For you, your well-being, and your development as a person.
 It’s valuable for your work in the world.
 Your alone time is even valuable to your loved ones.